 Government-wide Statements: The statement of net position and the statement of activities report information for all of the nonfiduciary activities of OCTA.
 The effect of interfund activity, except for internal service fund activity provided and used, has been eliminated from these statements.
 Internal service fund activity predominately serves the OCTD Enterprise Fund and, therefore, the net balances are included in the business-type activities.
-Indirect costs have been allocated to the functions/programs on the statement of activities, which normally are supported by taxes and intergovernmental revenues, are reported separately from business-type activities, which rely to a significant extent on charges and fees for support.
+Indirect costs have been allocated to the functions/programs on the statement of activities in a separate column entitled "Indirect Expense Allocation."
+Governmental activities, which normally are supported by taxes and intergovernmental revenues, are reported separately from business-type activities, which rely to a significant extent on charges and fees for support.